CristopherH95/CPSC-455-assignment-3/README.md

 ### SQL Injection Protection

 All user inputs are validated on both the front end and the back end to protect against malicious data.
-Unfortunately, the Node MySQL package does not have in-built support for prepared statements.
+Additionally, the mysql2 package provides an API for prepared statements, which is used here.
-Instead, query string escaping is used to protect against SQL injection.
+OWASP's recommendation is first to used prepared statements, which is why they are utilized here.
-While prepared statements would be the preferred approach, escaping in combination with validation provides protection.
+As such, the application should be secured against SQL injection attempts.

 ### User Data